hafizhmh/devops-project/README.md

 ## First time GCP setup

 1. (Optional) Create a new GCP project.
-2. Note the project ID (note the project name), it will be used later
+2. Note the project ID (not the project name), it will be used later
 3. Click the navbar, choose `API & Services`>`Library`, then search and make sure these following services is enabled:

     - Compute Engine API